licitdev/docs/configuration/data-model/relationships.md

 ```
 languages (collection)
-- language_code (a primary key, it is a manually typed language code, e.g., "en-US")
+- language_code (a primary key from a manually typed language code, e.g., "en-US")
 - name  (stores the language name, e.g., "English")
 ```

 Note the following points from the schema above.
 When we create a Translations O2M relationship in Directus:

-- You add all **non-translated** fields, such as the `author` and `publish_date`, to the parent collection.
+- You will add all the **non-translated** fields, such as the `author` and `publish_date`, to the parent collection.
-- As demonstrated by `article_translations.title` and `article_translations.text`, any _translated_ fields should be added as context fields on the Translations junction collection.
+- As demonstrated by `article_translations.title` and `article_translations.text`, any _translated_ fields should be added as context fields on the junction collection.

 :::tip

-Remember, you are not bound to use this relationship for translations, you can build your data model as desired.
+Remember, you are not bound to use this for translations, you can build your data model as desired.
 You could create individual fields for each translation, such as `title_english`, `title_german`, `title_french`, and so on.
 However, this is not easily extensible and it creates a sub-optimal experience to have every single translation of every field on the item details page.

 :::

 ::: tip Translating Parent Fields

-There may come a time when you want to make an pre-existing parent field translatable.
+There may come a time when you want to make a pre-existing parent field translatable.
 To do this, you can [duplicate a field](/configuration/data-model/fields/#duplicate-a-field), move it to the translation collection, and then delete the parent field.
 However, be aware that duplicating a field does _not_ duplicate any existing field values.

 :::